astrodee/threadcount/docs/source/getting_started.rst

 I highly recommend using iPython, not Jupyter
 ---------------------------------------------

+.. note:: A part of the code has changed, so this advice may not even apply anymore... but be aware there have previously been issues.

 Displaying and updating the images was unreliable in Jupyter notebooks -- it sometimes worked and sometimes didn't depending on versions. (suspect maybe something to do with interaction with javascript).